narenaryan/promptml/examples/poem-writer/README.md

                     And the hunter home from the hill.

         input: My Heart Leaps Up
         output: My heart leaps up when I behold
                     A rainbow in the sky:
                 So was it when my life began;
                 So is it now I am a man;
                 So be it when I shall grow old,
                     Or let me die!
                 The Child is father of the Man;
                 And I could wish my days to be
                 Bound each to each by natural piety.

-Audience: Arts
 Task Difficulty: Beginner
 Reply in tone: Melancholic